 From UK Barrister to UK Solicitor

-First of all, you not only possess the required SQE2 skills, but may also be exempt from SQE1 and possibly some SQE2 assessments e.g. civil and criminal advocacy.
+First of all, you not only possess the required SQE2 skills, but may also be exempt from SQE1 FLK1 or FLK2 and possibly from the whole SQE2 , but for that you have to apply individually.
+Unfortunately, the UK barristers were granted no agreed SQE1 or SQE2 exemptions.
+Read more about the SQE exemptions.

 Note: even if you obtain the exemption from SQE1, the SQE2 does also test your functional legal knowledge in the substantive law and practice areas.
 You may, then, decide to purchase some of the Oxford University Press (OUP) ‘SQE Prep & Practise’ products, which is quite a cheap and solid solution to brush up on your legal knowledge.